What is UNCRC incorporation?

 However, The UK Government has challenged specific areas of the UNCRC (Incorporation) (Scotland) Bill in the UK Supreme Court.

-In response Commissioner Bruce Adamson released this statement, stating it was vital that the challenge by the UK Government should not create unnecessary delay to the much-needed rights protections it will provide.
+In response, former Commissioner Bruce Adamson released this statement, stating it was vital that the challenge by the UK Government should not create unnecessary delay to the much-needed rights protections it will provide.

-On the 6 October 2021 the Supreme Court published their judgment and the Commissioner made this statement.
+On the 6 October 2021 the Supreme Court published their judgment and our office made this statement.
 The judges unanimously decided that four sections of the Bill went beyond the powers of the Scottish Parliament.
 Until changes are made to those sections, the Bill cannot become law – which means children’s rights will not be fully protected.

 On the 24th May 2022, the Deputy First Minister said the Scottish Government is looking at the changes that need to be made to the Bill to address the Supreme Court judgment.

-In response, the Commissioner is continuing to call for the Scottish Government to take action to address the Supreme Court’s concerns urgently.
+In response, our office is continuing to call for the Scottish Government to take action to address the Supreme Court’s concerns urgently.

 Frequently asked questions